About the Thunderbolt ports on Mac

 About Thunderbolt 3 (USB-C), Thunderbolt / USB 4, and Thunderbolt 4 (USB-C)

 The Thunderbolt 3 (USB-C) port is available on some newer Intel-based Mac computers.
 Mac computers with Apple silicon have either the Thunderbolt / USB 4 port or the Thunderbolt 4 (USB-C) port , depending on the model.
 The ports allow data transfer, video output, and charging through the same cable.
 For information about which adapters work with these ports, see the Apple Support article Adapters for the Thunderbolt 4, Thunderbolt 3, or USB-C port on your Mac.

 Thunderbolt 3 (USB-C), Thunderbolt / USB 4, and Thunderbolt 4 (USB-C): Use only USB cables with USB devices.
 If you use the wrong cable, the device won’t work even though the cable’s connectors fit your device and your Mac.
 You can use either Thunderbolt or USB cables with Thunderbolt devices.

 Thunderbolt and Thunderbolt 2: Use only Thunderbolt cables with Thunderbolt devices, and only Mini DisplayPort extension cables with Mini DisplayPort devices.
 If you use the wrong cable, the device won’t work even though the cable’s connectors fit your device and your Mac.

 About power cords

 The Thunderbolt port on a Mac can provide power to multiple connected Thunderbolt devices, so separate power cords from each device are usually not required.
 Check the documentation that came with your device to see if the device needs more power than the Thunderbolt port provides.

-If you have a Mac notebook
+If you have a Mac laptop

 About connecting multiple Thunderbolt devices